quentalt/quentalt/README.md

 - 👋 Hi, I’m Quentin Altieri
 - 👀 I’m interested in ML, recents frameworks like Ultra,Fresh...
-- 🌱 I’m currently learning Spring and Next.js
+- 🌱 I’m currently learning Spring and will have experienced on Rust
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...